jeromevde/MealPlanner/README.md

 TODO
-- txt -> readme for recipes with layout parsing
+- txt -> readme
+- generate images with ai and add to readme's

 - handle quantities in nutrient popup -> multiplication factor

-- aggregate nutrients given a list of foods -> reduce operation
+- aggregate nutrients/foods given a list of meals -> reduce operation
-- Allow for selection of meals which does call nutrients popup with concatenation
+- Allow for selection of meals which does call nutrients popup with aggregation
-- Allow for selection of meals which calls reduce of ingredients with quantities
+- Allow for selection of meals which calls aggregation of foods with quantities & displays it